inspec/inspec-habitat/README.md

   1. Ruby 2.3 or later
   2. Bundler
-  3. Run `bundle install`.
+  3. Run `bundle install`

 ### Prerequisites for Integration Testing

   1. Vagrant
-  2. VirtualBox, or configure your Vagrant installation to use your favorite provider.
+  2. VirtualBox, or configure your Vagrant installation to use your favorite provider

 ### Rake commands